backdrop-contrib/notify/README.txt

 ------------------------

-1. Extract the notify module directory, including all its subdirectories, into your sites/all/modules directory.
+1. Extract the notify module directory, including all its subdirectories, into directory where you keep contributed modules (e.g. sites/all/modules/).

 2. Enable the notify module on the Modules list page.
 The database tables will be created automagically for you at this point.